ginger51011/prty-shortcut-cards/README.md

 # prty-shortcut cards - Simply pretty Anki cards for keyboard shortcuts

 `prty-shortcut` allows for quickly creating nice looking Anki cards for memorizing keyboard shortcuts for different software.
-Shortcuts are formatted automatically, so by entering `Ctrl b` and `c`, `prty-shortcut` will insert the format below!
+Shortcuts are formatted automatically, so by entering `Ctrl K` and `I`, `prty-shortcut` will insert the format below!

 ![example card](./assets/example.png)